dannythreeka/alley-studio-web/docs/multilingual-implementation.md

 # Multilingual Implementation Documentation

-This document explains how the multilingual feature is implemented in the MINI DEV website.
+This document explains how the multilingual feature is implemented in the Alley website.

 ## Overview